 The intention for the camp is to create a safe, thoughtful and supportive environment within which a ceremony for the boys and men marks their conscious passage from boyhood to manhood.
 The ceremony and knowledge incorporates many different backgrounds, experiences, interests and points of view.
 It is earth based (outdoors in nature) and incorporates both contemporary and ancient insights that offers solid tools for a safe and confident transition into adulthood.
 There are some challenging times but everyone is fully supported providing a safe opportunity to grow and thrive to reach ones potential.
 It can be a deeply meaningful experience.

-There is a very clear recognised need for an alternative to drunken parties, drug taking, gangs or involvement in crime.
+There is a very clear recognised need for an alternative to drunken parties, drug taking, violence, gangs or involvement in crime.
 All participants are engaged in a fun, adventurous and safe environment among men.